 # import dataset from EEGLAB from oct2py import octave octave.addpath('/data/matlab/eeglab/functions/guifunc'); octave.addpath('/data/matlab/eeglab/functions/popfunc'); octave.addpath('/data/matlab/eeglab/functions/adminfunc'); octave.addpath('/data/matlab/eeglab/functions/sigprocfunc'); octave.addpath('/data/matlab/eeglab/functions/miscfunc'); EEG = octave.pop_loadset('/data/matlab/eeglab/sample_data/eeglab_data_epochs_ica.set'); # plot first trial of channel 1 import matplotlib.pyplot as plt plt.plot(EEG.data); plt.show()

-The SCIPY Python library can import EEGLAB files, when the raw data is embeded in the .set file.
+The SCIPY Python library can import EEGLAB files, when the raw data is embedded in the .set file.

 import scipy.io as sio EEG = sio.loadmat('eeglabfile.set')